-Eat the Rainbow…have you heard this lately?
-If you have any exposure to the wellness world, you have likely heard this term…maybe even a little too much!
-Perhaps you’ve seen it on the cover of a magazine at the checkout counter, heard the term while watching a cooking show or even caught it on the radio.
+Eat the Rainbow… have you heard of this?
+If you have any exposure to the wellness world, its likely you’ve heard this term, maybe even a little too much!
+Perhaps you’ve seen it on the cover of a magazine at the checkout counter, heard the term while watching a cooking show, or even caught it on the radio.
 The term seems to be everywhere nowadays.

 - Reduces Chronic Disease Risk